Coconut Flour Pumpkin Bread is the perfect fall treat! It's light, fluffy and moist, with…

 - In a large bowl, whisk together the filling ingredients just until blended (make sure the water and cream in the coconut milk are well blended before adding to the filling mixture).
 Don't whisk any longer than you have to so as to not incorporate too much air.
 This would cause the filling to rise too much and then sink, creating cracks.

 - Pour the filling into the cooled pie crust and gently tap on the counter (picking up the dish an inch or so and dropping it on the counter) to let any air bubbles escape.
 Bake for 40-45 minutes, until the edges are set but the center is still slightly jiggly.
 Turn off the oven, crack the door open (I use a wooden spoon to keep it just barely open) and leave the pie in the oven for 30 minutes.
-Remove and serve warm, room temperature or cold.
+Remove and serve warm, room temperature or cold, with the whipped coconut cream, if using.
 This is best eaten the day it's made.

 For the whipped coconut cream: